 Courses that qualify students in Auslan are suited to people working in or interested in the disability sector, education sector or interpreting.
 You will learn to communicate visually using gestures, body language and facial expressions.
 The course is designed to provide you with the ability to sign and read back signing.
 It also facilitates an understanding of the sociocultural contexts in which the language is used.

 Our courses are delivered in either a blended learning model or fully online model.
 The blended learning model is a combination of face to face learning, online and home study.

 Recognised Prior Learning (RPL)

-Students that have prior training (excluding Sign Language 1 and 2, and Sign Online) may be eligible for formal recognition or a credit transfer.
-For more information, please call or email Student Support.
+If you have prior training (excluding Sign Language 1 and 2, and Sign Online) you may be eligible for formal recognition or a credit transfer.
+For more information, please call or email us – contact details are below.

 Skills Path Way